Sanket Goutam

 I investigate how developers create user-facing systems, analyzing potential security and privacy implications that may arise from obscure design practices and functional indirections.
 My goal is to develop practical designs that not only meet operational requirements for developers but also uphold robust security and privacy protections for end users.

-I collaborate closely with Samsung Research America, through Security Research Engineer Internships, focusing on Samsung Knox for enterprise solutions.
-Prior to my Ph.D. program, I spent several years with the ArubaOS Infrastructure team, at HPE Aruba Networks, where I enhanced their distributed shared memory infrastructure for large scale deployments.
-My contributions were recognized with multiple awards for high-impact work during my tenure.
+During my PhD, I collaborated closely with Samsung Research America focusing on Samsung Knox for enterprise solutions.
+I also spent a short period at Netflix with the Security Protocol Engineering group working on the MSL Protocol.
+Prior to pursuing a Ph.D., I spent several years with the WLAN R&D – ArubaOS group at HPE Networking working on distributed shared memory infrastructures.
+My contributions were recognized with multiple awards for high-impact work across multiple projects.

 I hold a Master of Science in Computer Science from North Carolina State University, where I was a graduate research student in the Wolfpack Security and Privacy Lab under the guidance of Professors William Enck and Brad Reaves.
 My MS thesis proposed a novel network-based access control model tailored for smart home ecosystem, which can be accessed here.

-Research Funding : I am fortunate to have my research supported by the Office of Naval Research (ONR) and Samsung Research America.
+Research Funding : I am fortunate to have my research supported by the Office of Naval Research (ONR) grant on Robust Energy Infrastructure and Resiliency (N00014-22-1-2001), Meta Research Award, and Samsung Research grants.

 Media Coverage